 - Decompile the code element with ILSpy (Target languages: C# and IL)

 - Decompile and Compare: the code element is decompiled from both the baseline assembly and the current assembly and both text files obtained are compared.
 It is possible to decompile large namespaces or even assemblies.
 This is especially useful to diff two versions of an assembly.
-If several classes are decompiled, they are aggregated in the text file in a consitent order, which makes the code review of changes possible.
+If several classes are decompiled, they are aggregated in the text file in a consistent order, which makes the code review of changes possible.

-Let’s precise that to compare two sets of assemblies – older bits and newer bits – in order to use the Decompile and Compare menu, just click the Compare 2 versions of a code base link from the NDepend start page.
+Let’s mention that to compare two sets of assemblies – older bits and newer bits – in order to use the Decompile and Compare menu, just click the Compare 2 versions of a code base link from the NDepend start page.
 A dialog will let you specify both assemblies sets to compare.

-From ILSpy to NDepend it is possible to:
+From ILSpy to NDepend

 - Show any code element on the NDepend dependency graph or matrix